jaydu1/scVAEIT/docs/source/index.rst

-.. causarray documentation master file, created by sphinx-quickstart on Mon Jan 13 17:38:13 2025.
+.. scVAEIT documentation master file, created by sphinx-quickstart on Mon Jan 13 17:38:13 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.